emresert/ImdbRepositoryPattern/README.md

 ## Imdb Repository Pattern Application using C#

-Open [emresert/ImdbUnitOfWork](https://github.com/emresert/ImdbUnitOfWork) to reach Unit Of Work version of the project.
+Click here [emresert/ImdbUnitOfWork](https://github.com/emresert/ImdbUnitOfWork) to reach Unit Of Work version of the project.